 SEA is piloting a T-coil hearing aid loop project that utilizes hearing loop technology to amplify sound for passengers with T-coil hearing aids, which can be helpful in areas where there is background noise, such as a gate holdroom.

 Hearing loop induction systems are available at select locations at SEA, including Alaska Airlines, Delta Air Lines and jetBlue ticketing and service counters, gates and baggage claim.
 Please request this service from your airline customer service representative.

-During a recent press conference, the Port announced a pilot program that will cover the cost for any travelers using the Aira service which connects people who are blind and low vision to certified, live agents via smart glasses and a mobile app to navigate every step of the airport, from the curb and check-in area all the way to the gate.
+In 2018, the Port of Seattle began partnering with Aira (pronounced EYE-rah) to help people who are blind and low vision safely navigate the airport.
+Aira connects users to live agents via a mobile app and/or assistive smart glasses to navigate every step of the airport, from the curb and check-in area all the way to the gate.

 Visual Paging Information

 All flight information display screens at SEA include visual paging information at the bottom of the screen.